LucaOddoneSE/EZGas/docs/UI_prototype.md

 Version: 1

-\<Report here the GUI that you propose.
-You are free to organize it as you prefer.
-A suggested presentation matches the Use cases and scenarios defined in the Requirement document.
-The GUI can be shown as a sequence of graphical files (jpg, png)  >

 Use Cases :

 1- Search for a nearby gas station as FR1

-2- Search for the cheapest gas station in a radius set by the user as FR2

-3- Show a map with gas stations and prices as FR3
+2- Search for the cheapest gas station in a radius set by the user as FR2 3- Show a map with gas stations and prices as FR3
 4- Navigate user to a chosen gas station as FR4
 5- Create an account as FR5
 6- Add a gas station to the list as FR6

-7- Report a wrong or missing information as FR7
+7- Updating the fuel price as FR7

-8- Define discounts as FR8
+8- Use discounts as FR8

-9- Using discounts as FR9
+9- Define discounts as FR9
 10- Managing user accounts as FR10
 11- Writting review about gas station as FR11
 12- User Login as FR12
 13- User Reset Passoword as FR13
 14- User Change Passoword as FR14
+15- Authenticatig the user as FR15